Many baby boomers will remember air-raid sirens, bomb shelters, and the fear of a nuclear holocaust.

 The intent was to provide a shocking contrast that takes the viewer back in time using actual archival footage, so that by the end of the video, when it wraps around to the present, it is like saying that it's not too late.

-There is a lot more to be said about the threat of nuclear weapons, and this track along with the video can be used royalty free by any anti-nuclear lobby group.
+This track along with the video can be used royalty free by any anti-nuclear lobby group.
 Please also feel free to comment on the YouTube page.